kkx64/react-simple-carousel/README.md

   A callback function invoked when the previous arrow is clicked.

 - **containerClassName**: `string`
-  **Replacement** CSS class names for the container of the arrows.
+  **Additional** CSS class names for the container of the arrows.

 - **arrowClassName**: `string`
-   **Replacement** CSS class names for individual arrows.
+   **Additional** CSS class names for individual arrows.
-   If you replace this class, you have access to two additional classes:
+   You have access to two additional classes:

   ```css
   .yourClass--prev{